pahidela-dev/papernest-geoapi/README.md

 I started following a TDD approach to design and implement the API until I realized that the example in the test wasn't necessarily showing a correct response body (or that's what I think).
 Since I was only testing the API root "/" endpoint, I chose to drop the tests as soon as I had everything working as expected.

+### 5. Cache
+I have implemented as small cache in a separate module (just a simple Python dictionary) to speed up the processing of data when a query arrives at one endpoint.
+Since both exposed endpoints are using the same method under the hood to get the data, it makes a lot of sense to cache this method so both endpoints can benefit from it.
+Take into account that upon bringing down the server, the cache will be restarted.